Peligrietzer/feral_machines/posts/modularity_in_philosophy.md

 # Your Rhizome is Unmaintainable

-Over a series of emails, my friend Patrick McHugh made a few suggestions about modularity in philosophy, which I've found myself thinking about every now and
+Over a series of emails, my friend Pat McHugh made a few suggestions about modularity in philosophy, which I've found myself thinking about every now and
 then: